unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

-Unison variables are immutable values that can be defined at the top level of the program or within functions.
+Unison variables are immutable values that can be defined at the top-level of the program or within functions.
 Type signatures are located above the variable name, but are optional.

 ```unison
 aText : Text